davidgilson/photosort/README.md

 >
 > `mv 2014/ ~/Photos/`

-*Warning: This script should not be used in directories that do not contain photos of videos.*
+*Warning: This script should not be used in directories that do not contain photos or videos.*

 *I am not responsible for any loss of data incurred by using this script*